Rufus For Real

 This is a picture of Slow Cooker Mexican Beef flanked by avocado halves, tortillas, chips, cheese, cilantro, salsa, and lime wedges.

-Easy ways to switch things up and keep this weekly Mexican beef feeling fresh.
+Easy ways to switch things up and keep this weekly shredded Mexican beef feeling fresh.

-• Make It Smoky – Add smoked paprika or a spoonful of chipotle in adobo for deeper, smoky barbacoa-style flavor.
+• Make it spicy: Add jalapeños, serranos, or a spoonful of chipotle in adobo for extra heat.

 This is a picture of a plate of Slow Cooker Mexican Beef with a side of flour tortillas and a lime wedge.